-The Oaks Waterfront Inn is the most enchanting of Maryland wedding venues.
-A country inn tucked back along a winding road set against the backdrop of a quiet cove, The Oaks is a picture perfect setting for a Maryland waterfront wedding.
+The Oaks Waterfront Inn is the most enchanting of Eastern Shore wedding venues.
+A country inn tucked back along a winding road set against the backdrop of a quiet cove just off the Chesapeake Bay, The Oaks is a picture perfect setting for a Maryland waterfront wedding.
 Surrounded by 10 acres of scenic Maryland landscape and waterfront, The Oaks Waterfront Inn sets the perfect ambience for your celebrated occasion.

 When your world closes in on you, plot an escape to ours.
 Pack up and leave on a whim.
 In no time at all you can be here in our refuge, where our world will seem light years away from yours.